-This includes a thorough audit of everything necessary to the project schedule (including project management software), who is responsible for developing and managing the schedule, who has authority to make changes and so forth.
+This includes a thorough audit of everything necessary to the project schedule (including project management software), who is responsible for developing and managing the schedule, who has the authority to make changes and so forth.

-Some things to keep in mind as changes occur are: is this a reason to change the schedule?
+Some things to keep in mind as changes occur are: Is this a reason to change the schedule?
 Is there paperwork involved?
 What’s the timeframe to implement the change realistically?
 And, of course, who is authorized to approve the change?